chusan17/yold-system/README.md

 ```
 !./darknet detector train /path/to/obj.data.txt /path/to/yolov4-tiny-custom.cfg /path/to/yolov4-tiny.conv.29 -dont_show -map
 ```
-Once training finished, `yolov4-tiny-custom_best.weights` would be generated in `backup`.
+Once training finished, `yolov4-tiny-custom_best.weights` would be generated in `backup` directory.
 <br>
 This weight and `obj.data.txt` `obj.names` `yolov4-tiny-custom.cfg` should be put into Jetson Nano 2GB to do inference at local environment.
 <br>